|5||Buffalo, South Dakota|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Francisco air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in San Francisco is currently 1.8 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 23 US AQI